kimnguyen559/Material_Recycling_System/README.md

 # Simulation of a Material Recycling System
 This is a Java application that consists of a control station and multiple recycling machines.

-**Control station**: allows administrator to log in and perform control tasks such as add or activate a recycling machine, view usage statistics of

-machines in the system in the form of a bar chart, etc.
+**Control station**: allows administrator to log in and perform control tasks such as add or activate a recycling machine, view usage statistics of machines in the system in the form of a bar chart, etc.

 **Recycling machine**: allows users to deposit recycled items.
 Amount due to user is calculated based on item material and weight.
-Machine

-automatically shuts down when full.
+Machine automatically shuts down when full or out of money.

 ## User Stories